Watermark-based Attribution of AI-Generated Content: Detection and Attribution Performance

 \subsection{Evaluation Metrics}

 \myparatight{(User-dependent) True Detection Rate (TDR)} TDR is the probability that an AI-generated content is correctly detected.
 Note that different users may have different AI-generated content distributions.
 Therefore, TDR depends on users.
-We denote by TDR$_i$ the true detection rate for the watermarked content generated by user $U_i$, i.e., TDR$_i$ is the probability that a content $C$ sampled from the probability distribution $\mathcal{P}_i$ uniformly at random is correctly detected as AI-generated.
-Formally, we have:

-where $BA$ is the bitwise accuracy between two watermarks, $D$ is the decoder, $C\sim \mathcal{P}_i$, and $\tau$ is the detection threshold.
-The notation $\sim$ indicates a content is sampled from a distribution uniformly at random.
+We denote by TDR$_i$ the true detection rate for the watermarked content generated by user $U_i$, i.e., TDR$_i$ is the probability that the content $C$ sampled from $\mathcal{P}_i$ uniformly at random is correctly detected as AI-generated.
+Formally, we have: $TDR_i = \text{Pr}_{C\sim \mathcal{P}_i}(\max_{j\in \{1,2,\cdots,s\}} BA(D(C), w_j) \geq \tau)$, where the notation $\sim$ indicates the content is sampled from a distribution uniformly at random.